This Post contains affiliate links which earn a small commission, which helps to pay for the site. It does not raise any prices.

 Maple Pecan Cheese Cake Bars

 I’ve had more people ask me for this recipe than anything I’ve ever posted.
 This picture of the maple pecan bars went absolutely nuts on instagram.
+There is a video below to help you.

 This made me a bit nervous because it’s not the typical super sweet pecan bar that resembles pecan bar, but now that I’ve made it several times, I can tell you, it’s addicting.